charliedao-eth/DeepFreeze/README.md

 Deep Freeze will be a 0 governance, 0 administrative protocol.
 It will be immutable upon launch with the FRZ revenue token.
 The protocol will have a fixed fee structure to generate revenue to stakers of the FRZ token.
 A diagram of Alice’s deposit is included here:

 ![image](https://user-images.githubusercontent.com/96018507/148113289-6e2fb61d-2547-477a-9b41-2e3ad63e51f6.png)
+(note: image says 0.5%, the core team decided to reduce this to 0.25% in line standard fees in DeFi).

 Stakers of the FRZ token will receive 2 forms of revenue.